teeksingh/phase-1-final-project/planning.md

 Stretch Goals
 [] Use json-server Links to an external site. in your project to persist your app's interactivity.
 [] Use 3 or more event listeners.

+Change append and remove to textcontent
+Add a array iterator using differnt API endpoint for search by Gin Use foreach to iterate the object

+ use .map or .filter to iterate array in search by ingreident